Returning Choreographic Fellow | January 25 - February 8, 2018

 The residency culminated in an informal work-in-progress showing on Monday, February 5th, 6pm, in the Montgomery Hall Black Box Studio.
 The showing was open to the public, and attended by members of both the Sacred Harp and the Threshold Choir, Dr. François Dupuigrent-Desroussilles, students and faculty of the School of Dance, Pam Green of PGM Artist Management, Laurie Uprichard, Senior Curator of Performing Arts at the Contemporary Art Center (CAC), New Orleans, and William Bowling, Performing Arts Manager, CAC.

-Make Believe will premiere in July 2018 at the American Dance Festival in Durham, North Carolina.
+Make Believe premiered in July 2018 at the American Dance Festival in Durham, North Carolina.